ZhaoWang-CFD/BayesOpt_OpenFOAM_tutorial/README.md

 ### Debug

-1. If you see the error "MudleNotFoundError: No module named 'ax.modelbridge'", run the following commands to reinstall ax-platform:
+1. If you see the error "ModuleNotFoundError: No module named 'ax.modelbridge'", run the following commands to reinstall ax-platform:
 ```
 source bopt/bin/activate
 python -m pip uninstall -y ax ax-platform